Fall Quarterly 2017

 “We went over there and fought the war and eventually burned down every town in North Korea anyway, some way or another… Over a period of three years or so, we killed off, what, 20 percent of the population?” — General Curtis LeMay, in “Strategic Air Warfare,” by Richard H. Kohn

-The US public wants to know why North Korea is so paranoid, militarily hostile and boastful.
-And why do the leaders in the capital city Pyongyang point their fingers at the US every time they test another rocket or bomb.
-Sixty five years ago, according to US Air Force General Curtis LeMay, “We burned down every town in North Korea, the US military is now simultaneously bombing or rocketing seven different non-nuclear countries.
+The US public wants to know why North Korea is so paranoid, militarily hostile and boastful—and why its leaders in Pyongyang point their fingers at the United States every time they test another rocket or bomb.
+Sixty five years ago, according to US Air Force General Curtis LeMay, “We burned down every town in North Korea and South Korea, too.”
+Today, the Pentagon is simultaneously bombing or rocketing seven different non-nuclear countries.
 On August 21, just as it does twice a year, some 17,500 US military personnel, with thousands of South Korean troops launched massive joint war games off the North’s coast, exercises that rehearse an invasion of the North where the two historical bookmarks cannot be considered separately.

 The literal mass destruction of North Korea and today’s threats of more should be considered in the context of the living memory of the older generation.
-Robert Neer’s 2013 book “Napalm,” the author reports that General Lemay wrote, “We burned down just about every city in North and South Korea both … we killed off over a million civilian Koreans and drove several million more from their homes…” Eighth Army chemical officer Donald Bode is quoted as saying, on an “average good day” … pilots in the Korean War “dropped 70,000 gallons of napalm: 45,000 from the U.S. Air Force, 10,000-20,000 by its navy, and 4,000-5,000 by marines” ¾ marines who nicknamed the burning jellied gasoline “cooking oil.”
+Robert Neer’s 2013 book Napalm (Belknap Press of Harvard Univ.
+Press), reports that Gen. LeMay, head of 21st Bomber Command, wrote, “We killed off over a million civilian Koreans and drove several million more from their homes…” Eighth Army chemical officer Donald Bode reportedly said, on an “average good day” pilots in the Korean War “dropped 70,000 gallons of napalm: 45,000 from the US Air Force, 10,000-20,000 by its Navy, and 4,000-5,000 by Marines”—who nicknamed the burning jellied gasoline “cooking oil.”

-Neer found that a total of 32,357 tons of napalm were used on Korea, “about double that dropped on Japan in 1945.”
-More bombs were dropped on Korea than in the whole of the Pacific theater during World War II ¾ 635,000 tons, versus 503,000 tons.
+Neer reports that more bombs were dropped on Korea than in the whole of the Pacific theater during World War II—635,000 tons, versus 503,000 tons.
 “Pyongyang, a city of half a million people before 1950, was said to have had only two buildings left intact,” according to Neer.

 An insider’s overview, according to Neer in Napalm, comes from Gen. Douglas MacArthur.
 In May 1951, the former supreme commander testified to Congress, “The war in Korea has already almost destroyed that nation of 20 million people.
 I have never seen such devastation.
 I have seen, I guess, as much blood and disaster as any living man, and it just curdled my stomach, the last time I was there.
 After I looked at that wreckage and those thousands of women and children … I vomited.”